eth-vaw-glaciology/course-101-0250-00/website/logistics.md

 Schedule to be defined (on Element/Zoom or in-person)

 ## Discussion
-We encourage ETH students to ask questions related to the course and the exercises as well as other technical issues on the course's [Element](https://chat.ethz.ch) chat.
-Using the chat server should facilitate exchange among students and may provide a knowledge basis useful to everyone.
+We plan to use the [Element-chat (https://chat.ethz.ch/)](https://chat.ethz.ch/) as the main communication channel for the course, both between the teachers and the students, and hopefully also between students.
+We encourage ETH students to ask course, exercises and technical questions there.

 Head to the [_Course chat space (Element)_ link on Moodle](https://moodle-app2.let.ethz.ch/mod/url/view.php?id=632283) to get started with Element:
 1. Select **Start Student-Chat**
-2. Login using your nethz credentials to start using the browser-based client.
+2. Login using your NETHZ credentials to start using the browser-based client.
 3. Download the [Element Desktop/Mobile client](https://element.io/) for more comfortable access.

 ## Homework